tembo-io/website/docs/postgres_guides/how-to-setup-connection-pooling-in-postgres/how-to-setup-connection-pooling-in-postgres.md

 Connection pooling is a method to effectively share database connections.
 It reduces the load of establishing and breaking down connections for database operations, and improves database performance.

-Let's take a look at the step-by-step process of enabling connection pooling in Postgres using PgBouncer:

 **PgBouncer** is a lightweight connection pool for PostgreSQL.
 Its purpose is to effectively establish database connections, simultaneously improving the performance of applications built on PostgreSQL.
 PgBouncer acts as a Postgres server, so simply point your client to the PgBouncer port.

 Any application can connect to PgBouncer as a PostgeSQL server - PgBouncer will then manage connections from itself to the Postgres database.

 Check out the [official documentation](https://www.pgbouncer.org/) to learn more about PgBouncer.

+Let's take a look at the step-by-step process of enabling connection pooling in Postgres using PgBouncer:

 **Step 1** - Firstly, install PgBouncer on a server or machine that can be reached by both your application servers and your PostgreSQL database server.
 There are two ways to install pgBouncer:

 **Using System’s Package Manager**

-If you are server is running on a Lunix-based system, you can take advantage of system’s package manager.
-To install the PgBouncer, run the following command in your terminal:
+If your server is running on a Lunix-based system, you can take advantage of your system's package manager.
+To install the PgBouncer in Ubuntu, you can run the following command in your terminal:

 ```
 sudo apt-get install pgbouncer